By Philip McPherson Rudisill

 ***** And this point ties in well with Sagan's assertion that humans are able to figure things out and come up with their own laws.
 For this is precisely what we do with the moral law.

 Kant's Utilization of God

 How then does God enter the equation for Kant?
 It is only by means of the Idea of God that we are able to justify a purpose to this moral law which imposes itself so emphatically upon us.
 We know rationally that there must be a purpose to the moral law in order that it (as with any rule) not be considered inane and farcical and irrational.
-Also, and as rational beings with feelings, it is impossible for us to disregard our natural and individual drive for happiness which is so often at odds with the moral drive.
+Also, and as rational beings with feelings, it is impossible for us to disregard our natural and individual drive for happiness which is so often at odds with the moral law.
 The only way these two can be reconciled is via a common purpose called the Highest Good which calls for the attaining of moral perfection by the individual which is then linked with a happiness commensurate to that perfection.
 So the Highest Good (or Justice) is a necessary and final purpose of the moral law.
 The only way this purpose can be accomplished with respect to the individual is a future world (immortality) for the sake of attaining both moral perfection and the happiness that belongs to that (which is not possible during earthly life).
-And the only way this happiness can be expected is via a omnipotent moral judge (God) who can force nature to provide the appropriate happiness (in that subsequent life).
+And the only way this happiness can be expected is via an omnipotent moral judge (God) who can force nature to provide the appropriate happiness (in that subsequent life).